098devendrasharma/SQL-L-1/README.md

 ## WHERE Clause

 **Definition:** The WHERE clause filters rows returned by a SELECT (or UPDATE/DELETE) to include only those that meet a specified condition.
 The WHERE clause “is used to filter records.
-It is used to extract only those records that fulfill a specified condition”[\[2\]](https://www.w3schools.com/sql/sql_where.asp#:~:text=The%20,to%20filter%20records).
+It is used to extract only those records that fulfill a specified condition”.

 **Syntax:**